Positive relationships

 Children need to be exposed to situations where they learn to cope with challenges – but approach this carefully.
 When you set up continuous provision, consider the likely reaction of the children.
 Is there space for them to take time out, as well as to let off steam?
 Think about how the quiet children will feel, as well as the livelier ones.

-Generally speaking, children, young people, and adults find it easier to engage when they are hands-on with learning or when the learning links to something they already know about, and when there are multi-sensory elements to an activity.
+Generally speaking, people find it easier to engage when they are hands-on with learning, when the learning links to something they already know about, and when there are multi-sensory elements to an activity.

 • Were they bored or lacking focus?